Dechrissen/website/blog/new-blog-engine.md

 - there was no future-proofing to the system,
 - and I wanted to learn something new in web dev.

-In this case, the "something new" is the deployment of some backend utility that programmatically creates webpages and handles web traffic to the blog portion of my website, hence my use of the term 'blog engine' (also, it sounds cool).
+In this case, the "something new" is the deployment of a backend utility that programmatically creates webpages and handles web traffic to the blog portion of my website, hence my use of the term 'blog engine' (also, it sounds cool).